Hey You (Bachman–Turner Overdrive song)

-"Hey You" is a song written by Randy Bachman, and was first recorded by Canadian rock group Bachman–Turner Overdrive (BTO) for their 1975 album Four Wheel Drive.
+"Hey You" is a song written by Randy Bachman and first recorded by Canadian rock group Bachman–Turner Overdrive (BTO) for their 1975 album Four Wheel Drive.
 It was the first and more successful of two singles issued from the LP, the second being "Quick Change Artist", which was released in Canada only.

 Background

 The lead vocal is provided by Randy Bachman.
 There were rumours circulated that Randy Bachman directed the lyrics of "Hey You" at former bandmate Burton Cummings, who had publicly stated that Bachman would never make it in the music business again following his departure from The Guess Who.
 Randy confirmed the rumours in interviews years later, stating: "I deserved to gloat a bit after all the mud Burton had slung at me."

 Cash Box said it has elements of earlier Bachman-Turner Overdrive singles "Let It Ride" and "You Ain't Seen Nothing Yet" and contains "the stuttering vocals of Randy Bachman, and some more heavy guitar chording."